ChrisWKass/JOURN-124-Final-Project/README.md

     * Under conditional formatting option select color scales
     * Apply the green, yellow and red scale (green = high, yellow = medium and red = low)

-### I have conducted an analysis of the data through a means of sorting specific columns to generate specific results as represented by the following tables:
+### I have conducted an analysis of the data through a means of sorting specific columns to generate specific results as represented by the following tables to answer the following questions:
+   a) What 5 schools have the lowest SMS?
+   b) What 5 schools have the highest SMS?
+   C) What 5 schools have the lowest MCMS?
+   d) What 5 schools have the highest MCMS?
+   e) What 5 schools generate the lowest % change from SMS to MCMS?
+   f) What 5 schools generate the highest % change from SMS to MCMS?

 !['AnalysisOne','AnalysisOne'](/AnalysisOne.jpg)